-- speak and write fluent English, (Spanish, Arabic and/or French, a plus)
+- speak and write fluent English, (2nd language fluency in Spanish, Arabic, Farsi and/or French, is a plus)

-- have a strong academic record or diverse international experience credentials
+- have a strong academic record and/or diverse international experience credentials

 - have a commitment to make a difference in the pro bono legal or human rights sectors

 - work independently, take initiative and require modest supervision

 - apply creative approaches to traditional subjects

 - during school term, commit to a minimum two full 8 hour days per week or 16-20 hours per week.
 Fall/Spring interns are expected to start their internships within one week of the start of classes and complete the internship approximately 1 week before exams or term close.

 - Summer interns 8 to 10 uninterrupted weeks in summer